Best QR Menu Software in Italy 2026: Stello, AI Translation and Allergens

 For hotels and AI-heavy operations, IAMenu deserves attention.
 For order/pay and reservations, Menuxio or Qromo may fit better.
 For technical international QR menus, AI QR Menu and Restsify are worth checking.

-If your goal is a modern QR menu for a restaurant in Italy, Stello is the simplest place to start.
+If your goal is a modern QR menu for a restaurant in Italy, Stello is the simplest place to start and a complete enough platform to keep using as the menu grows.

-Create your QR menu on Stello: free starter plan, printable QR code, EU allergen labels, 2 languages to start and 15 AI languages on Base.
+Create your QR menu on Stello: free starter plan, printable QR code, EU allergen labels and 2 languages to start.
+When you need tourist-ready translation, Base adds 15 AI languages.

 Sources checked